unknownskl/greenlight/README.md

 - Audio can get distorted when the audio is delayed or gets out of sync.
 This should recover within 3 seconds.
 You can also manually press `0` on your keyboard to reset the audio timings.
 - Streaming from the Xbox Series seems to be working much better commpared to the Xbox One.
 The application is tested on both the Xbox One and Xbox Series.
+- When switching from xCloud to xHome and vice versa can cause the controller to stop responding.
+Restart the application to fix this problem.

 ## Changelog